-Students must meet the prerequisites for each individual course with a minimum grade of "C".
+• Students must meet the prerequisites for each individual course.
 If prerequisites are several years old, students would benefit from an up-to-date measure of their skills.
 Students should contact the Assessment Centre for an English or mathematics assessment.

 Refer to Assessment Centre earlier in the calendar.